 Tamara Archuadze is board member of UAG since January 2023.
-During the years 2020-2022 she held position of Director of United Airports of Georgia.
+From 2023 she is working as Head of Aviation Administration of Kazakhstan.
+During the years 2020-2022, she held position of Director of United Airports of Georgia.
 Mrs. Tamara has significant experience in civil aviation sector.
 Before Joining the UAG she held position of the Deputy Director/Nationals Safety Oversight Coordinator at the LEPL Georgian Civil Aviation Agency.
-Before this Mr. Tamara was the Civil Aviation Advisor to the Chairman of the United Transport Administration.
-Before Joining the Aviation Authority of the State, Ms.
+Before this Mr. Tamara was the Civil Aviation Advisor to the Chairman of the United Transport

-Archuadze held the position of the Head of Aeronautical Information Service of Georgia at Sakaeronaviagatsia Ltd. During 2005-2006 Mrs. Tamara worked in the Aviation Division of the Ministry of Economy, Transport Policy Department.
+Administration.
+Before Joining the Aviation Authority of the State, Ms. Archuadze held the position of the Head of Aeronautical Information Service of Georgia at Sakaeronaviagatsia Ltd. During 2005-2006 Mrs. Tamara worked in the Aviation Division of the Ministry of Economy, Transport Policy Department.